-Please mark

-your votes as [X]
+Please mark your votes as [X] indicated in this example

-indicated in

-this example

 Item 1.
-Election of Directors NOMINEES: James S. Tisch, Lawrence R. Dickerson, Herbert C. Hofmann, Arthur L. Rebell, Michael H. Steinhardt and Raymond S. Troubh
+Election of Directors NOMINEES: James S. Tisch, Lawrence R. Dickerson Herbert C. Hofmann, Arthur L. Rebell, Michael H Steinhardt and Raymond S. Troubh

-FOR all nominees listed to the right (except as marked to the contrary) WITHHOLD AUTHORITY to vote for all nominees listed to INSTRUCTION: To withhold authority to vote for individual nominees, write their name(s) below.
+FOR all nominees listed to the right (except as marked to the contrary) WITHHOLD AUTHORITY to vote for all INSTRUCTION: To withhold authority to vote for individual nominees, write their name(s) below

-the right
+nominees listed to the right

-[ ] [ ]
+[] []

 appointment of Deloitte & Touche LLP as the of the Company for fiscal year 1998.

-FOR AGAINST ABSTAIN
+FOR [] AGAINST ABSTAIN [] []

-[ ] [ ]

-Item 3.
-Proposal to amend the Company's Restated Certificate of Incorporation to increase the number of authorized shares of the Company's Common Stock.
+ompany's Restated Certificate of Incorporation rized shares of the Company's Common Stock.

-FOR [ ] AGAINST ABSTAIN
+FOR [] AGAINST ABSTAIN [] []

-on such other matters that may properly come urnments or postponements thereof.
+Item 4.
+In their dis before the meeting a cretion, upond and any adjoin on such other matters that may properly come urnments or postponements thereof.

-there lease sign exactly as your name appears on his Proxy Card.
+t e: c: f: o: p: lease sign exactly as your name appears on his Proxy Card.
 When signing as attorney, xecutor, administrator, trustee, guardian or orporate or partnership official, please give full title as such and the full name of the entity in behalf of whom you are signing.
-If a partnership, please sign in partnership name by uthorized person.
+If a artnership, please sign in partnership name by uthorized person.

-DA ATED:, 1998
+D ATED:, 1998

 S ignature of Stockholder

 S ignature of Stockholder